Rachel Rising

 Oh, and Rachel can predict a person’s death as well.

-The story pacing in Rachel Rising sometimes feels wasteful.
+The story pacing sometimes feels wasteful.
 There is sometimes very little to look at in a panel, leading to the reader finishing the page quickly.
 This is a shame, because Moore apparently spent a ridiculous amount of time making every scene beautiful.
 Whenever there is a closeup of a woman’s face, the precision in the illustration is so accurate, it is eerie.

 Terry Moore is also not afraid to confront rape in his comic book stories.
 In Rachel Rising, the previously mentioned little girl almost ended up living with a child molester.
 During another scene, an accident victim finds someone to drive her home, only to find that person with his hand up her skirt.
 And in yet another, someone reveals that a girl was gang-raped in the woods for being “the pretty one”.